 - i.
 Two lawsuits regarding ITX / OMV, Axtel is considered an interested third party. - ii.
-January 2018: The Company was notified of two amparo lawsuits, against the rates for the 2018 period, determined by the IFT - iii.
-Cases in process: OMV first instance and ITX in second instance - iv.
-Current status: suspended by instruction of the SCJN, for being related to a series of lawsuits to be resolved by this Court, including one in which Alestra Innovacion Digital appears as an interested third party
+January 2018: The Company was notified of two lawsuits, against the rates for the year 2018, determined by the IFT - iii.
+Current status: The OMV trial in the first instance, and the ITX trial in the second instance.
+Given the precedents resolved by the SCJN, added to the various litigations that Telmex/Telnor have presented and where Axtel's interests have prevailed, the matter is projected as favorable.

 - i.
 Two lawsuits regarding ITX / OMV, Axtel is considered an interested third party. - ii.
-January 2019: The Company was notified of two amparo lawsuits, against the rates for the 2019 period, determined by the IFT - iii.
-Cases in process: OMV first instance and ITX in second instance - iv.
-Current status: suspended by instruction of the SCJN, for being related to a series of lawsuits to be resolved by this Court, including one in which Alestra Innovacion Digital appears as an interested third party, and waiting to be resolved.
+January 2019: The Company was notified of two lawsuits, against the rates for the 2019 period, determined by the IFT - iii.
+Current status: In the second instance, a lawsuit was filed against the ITX tariff, and in which the suspension instructed by the SCJN was lifted, while the trial related to OMV is suspended in the first instance.
+Given the precedents resolved by the SCJN, added to the various litigations that Telmex/Telnor have presented and where Axtel's interests have prevailed, the matter is projected as favorable.

 - i.
 A lawsuit regarding ITX / OMV, Axtel is considered an interested third party. - ii.
 January 2020: The Company was notified of one amparo lawsuit, against the rates for the 2020 period, determined by the IFT - iii.
-Trial pending, first instance.
-It is considered that the delivery of the sentence will eventually be suspended because it is related to the matters that will be analyzed by the SCJN.
+Current status: In first instance.
+Given the precedents resolved by the SCJN, added to the various litigations that Telmex/Telnor have presented and where Axtel's interests have prevailed, the matter is projected as favorable.